Ciocias/shubble/README.md

 # shubble
-Simple REST service to post a random image and quote on twitter
+Simple Web & REST service to post a random 'image and quote' tweet

 # Tasks
-run *grunt --help* to show all the available tasks, including custom ones
+run **grunt --help** to show all the available tasks, including custom ones